feyicodes/project15/project15.md

 ![](images/img10.png)

-I created 3 elastic IPs, assigned one to the Nat Gateway and the other are to be assigned to Bastion host.
+I created 3 elastic IPs, assigned one to the NAT Gateway and remaining two (2) to be assigned to Bastion host.

 ![](images/img8.png)